Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Quadratic influence functions

 \subsection{Regularity}

-The study of (semi)parametric efficiency is usually limited to \emph{regular} estimators, which are estimators with the property that their limiting distribution, after proper centering and rescaling, is the same under any sequence of local alternatives \citep[][Section~23.5, p.~365]{vdvaart:00}.
-Consider an estimator $\hat{\theta}_n$ whose components are asymptotically linear with quadratic influence functions, i.e., for all $\theta \in \Theta$ and all $m = 1, \ldots, k$ there exists $A_m(\theta) \in \symp$ such that
+The study of (semi)parametric efficiency is usually limited to \emph {regular} estimators, which are estimators with the property that their limiting distribution, after proper centering and rescaling, is the same under any sequence of local alternatives [\citet{vdvaart:00}, Section~23.5, page~365].
+Consider an estimator $\hat{\theta}_n$ whose components are asymptotically linear with quadratic influence functions, that is, for all $\theta\in\Theta$ and all $m = 1,\ldots, k$ there exists $A_m(\theta) \in\operatorname{Sym}(p)$ such that

 (Recall that we focus on rank-based estimators, so that we may, without loss of generality, assume that the margins are uniform.)
-For an asymptotically linear estimator, regularity is equivalent to the statement that the orthogonal projection of its influence function on the full tangent set is equal to the efficient influence function \citep[][Proposition~3.3.1]{bkrw:93}.
-Since the full tangent set~\eqref{eqn:fulltangentspace} of the Gaussian copula model is spanned by the nonparametric part $\tangentspaceU$ and the parametric scores $\Scorem(\vc{U}; \theta)$, $m = 1, \dots, k$, regularity of $\hat{\theta}_n$ in \eqref{eq:aslin} is equivalent to
+For an asymptotically linear estimator, regularity is equivalent to the statement that the orthogonal projection of its influence function on the full tangent set is equal to the efficient influence function [\citet {bkrw:93}, Proposition~3.3.1].
+Since the full tangent set \eqref {eqn:fulltangentspace} of the Gaussian copula model is spanned by the nonparametric part $\mathcal{T}_{\prs_{\theta}}$ and the parametric scores $\Scorem (\mathbf{U}; \theta)$, $m = 1, \ldots, k$, regularity of $\hat{\theta }_n$ in \eqref{eq:aslin} is equivalent to

-for all $m, m' \in \{1, \ldots, k\}$.
+for all $m, m' \in\{1,\ldots, k\}$.
 These equations pose restrictions on $A_m(\theta)$, characterized by the following proposition.

-\begin{proposition} Suppose that the parametrization $\theta \mapsto R(\theta)$ satisfies Assumption~\ref{ass:parametrization}.
-Let $\hat{\theta}_n$ be an estimator sequence satisfying~\eqref{eq:aslin} for every $\theta \in \Theta$ and $m = 1, \ldots, k$.
-Then $\hat{\theta}_{n}$ is regular at $\prs_\theta$ if and only if, for all $m, m' \in \{1, \ldots, k\}$,
+\begin{proposition} Suppose that the parametrization $\theta\mapsto R(\theta)$ satisfies Assumption~\ref{ass:parametrization}.
+Let $\hat{\theta}_n$ be an estimator sequence satisfying \eqref{eq:aslin} for every $\theta\in \Theta$ and $m = 1,\ldots, k$.
+Then $\hat{\theta}_{n}$ is regular at $\prs_\theta$ if and only if, for all $m, m' \in\{1,\ldots, k\}$,

-or equivalently, if and only if, for all $m, m' \in \{1, \ldots, k\}$,
+or equivalently, if and only if, for all $m, m' \in\{1,\ldots, k\}$,

 \end{proposition}